 Note that the School admissions code and the School admissions appeal code don’t apply to 16 to 19 academies, FE colleges and sixth-form colleges.

-To view the details of our admissions process and and open days, please visit our Sixth Form section.
+To view the details of our admissions process and and open days for Sixth Form Students, please visit our Sixth Form section.

 Academies and colleges, including 16 to 19 institutions, should do one of the following: